Rabenherz112/map-the-net/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU AGPL v3.0.
+See the [LICENSE](./LICENSE) file for details.

 ## Auto-Update Feature